ohayak/fastapi-login/README.md

 CRUD operations are defined in the crud directory.
 Each file in this directory corresponds to a model and defines the CRUD operations for that model.
 Here are some of the CRUD operations defined in this API:

 - CRUDUser: Defines the CRUD operations for the User model.
-It includes methods like get_by_email, create_with_role, add_social_login, and authenticate.
+It includes methods like get_by, create_with_role, add_social_login, and authenticate.
 - CRUDGroup: Defines the CRUD operations for the Group model.

 ## Endpoints